Debagnik/Resume/README.md

-version 3.0
+version 4.1
 Resume Web
 change log:

-1. contact Icon pack changed from [here] (https://debagnik.github.io/ResumeWeb-Images/)
+1. added IBM and Cognizant as places of employement
 2. Changed Content for website
-3. Portfolio address change from [debagnik.tech] (http://debagnik.tech) to [Debagnik.me] (http://debagnik.me).
+3. Portfolio address change from [debagnikkar.me](http://debagnikkar.me) to [Debagnik.in](http://debagnik.in).
-4.
+4. Added projects for the I-Voting system.